Rodent Rangers

 Got Mice?

-FieldHaven Feline Center’s Rodent Rangers Program can help to match you up with the right cat to take care of those pesky little problems for you!
+FieldHaven Feline Center’s Rodent Rangers (Barn Cat) Program can help to match you up with the right cat to take care of those pesky little problems for you!
 They provide organic exterior pest control in exchange for safe living and working environments.

 The Perks of Rodent Rangers